+919870263903

 Cervical Screening Saves Lives

-• Have routine Pap tests – Pap tests detect precancerous cervical conditions that can be monitored or treated to prevent cervical cancer.
-Most healthcare professional recommend starting routine Pap tests at age 21, repeating them every few years.
+• Have Routine Pap Tests – Pap smears detect precancerous changes early.
+Most healthcare professionals recommend starting screening at age 21 and repeating it every few years.

-At SECMEDS, we strongly advocate for second opinions and early diagnosis, especially when it comes to cancers that are preventable or treatable in early stages.
-Your health deserves your attention.
+At SECMEDS, we strongly advocate early diagnosis and second medical opinions, especially for cancers that are preventable or highly treatable in early stages.

 – Dr. Loveleen Johri